-- Analysing Jihadists trends around the world and online
+- Analysing Jihadists trends around the world – online and offline

 - Providing strategic consultancy to public and private organisations